MileHacker Logo

 Modern Growth & Recognition

 The 20th century brought transformations.
 The decline of the pearl industry with cultured pearls, coupled with global economic depression, led to hardship.
 However, oil discovery in the region, though less extensive than in neighboring emirates, furnished new resources for development.
 Sharjah then joined other emirates in forming the United Arab Emirates in 1971, marking a new chapter of growth and modernization while maintaining its strong cultural character.
-Today, Sharjah is known for its commitment to preserving its history, arts, and education, proudly earning its reputation as the Cultural Capital of the Arab World.
+Today, Sharjah is known for its commitment to preserving its heritage, arts, and education, proudly earning its reputation as the Cultural Capital of the Arab World.

 Historical Milestones